Our purpose is to spread the Good News.

 Support is provided through quarterly donations and a special offering through the year.
 More than 200 children reside in the residential programs on the Waco campus, including 66 boys at the Boys’ Ranch.
 Outreach offices located in Dallas, Houston, and Lubbock provides foster care for another 110 children.
 Visit www.methodistchildrenshome.org for more information

 Our group imagines a world where every little girl owns at least one dress.
-We have made over 350 dresses and have sent hundreds with missionaries to Cuba, Haiti, Guatemala, Kenya, Nicaragua, and Cambodia.
+We have made over 1,800 dresses at our Church. and sent them with missionaries to Cuba, Haiti, Guatemala, Kenya, Nicaragua, and Cambodia.
 We joined with other Dress a Girl groups in the U.S. and sent 10,000 dresses to Cambodia through the sponsorship of Hope 4 Women International.
 There is a never-ending need so we meet weekly to cut, match cute trim and sew these dresses for impoverished girls.
 Then, we arrange to have them delivered.

 Not to leave the boys out, we also make pants from t-shirts!
 Girls in cooler climates can also have t-shirt dresses with a gathered skirt.